bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 \#ANSWER: In regions of low (&lt;0.4) or high (&gt;0.7) GC content, slight differences are observed in the CPM of each sample.
-However, regions of moderate (0.5-0.6) GC content have a consistent CPM across all samples.
+However, regions of moderate (0.5-0.6) GC content have a consistent CPM across all samples and, in general, the curves are similarly shaped.
 Since GC content is a fixed property of the genome sequence, we should in fact expect to see a similar GC content distribution.
 The slight sample-specific variations must therefore be driven by either technical bias or biological conditions.
-Sources of bias such as enzymatic cleavage and PCR amplification have a preference towards GC-rich regions, but read count normalization using the loess approach removes local extremes caused by insufficient coverage for some percentual GC content.
+Sources of bias such as enzymatic cleavage and PCR amplification have a preference towards GC-rich regions, but read count normalization using the loess approach most likely removed the local extremes caused by insufficient coverage for some percentual GC content.
 Thus, I believe that there will not be a significant relationship between GC content and logFC in our loess-normalized differential accessibility analysis.
 This hypothesis is based on the assumption that the differences observed between samples is